hpc/mpifileutils/doc/rst/build.rst

      -DCMAKE_INSTALL_PREFIX=../install
    make install

-To enable Lustre and experimental tools, add the following flags during CMake:
+To enable Lustre, GPFS, and experimental tools, add the following flags during CMake:

 .. code-block:: Bash

     -DENABLE_LUSTRE=ON
+    -DENABLE_GPFS=ON
     -DENABLE_EXPERIMENTAL=ON

 --------------------------------------------------------------